 The Committee shall keep itself fully and currently informed concerning the academic affairs of the University and has oversight responsibility for matters pertaining to the Faculty and the programs of teaching and research pursued in the University, including the College, the Graduate School, and the Medical School.
 It shall advise the President and the Corporation on academic matters pertaining to undergraduate, graduate, and medical education, and may designate such subcommittees as it deems necessary to deal with these and other academic issues.

 - The Committee shall pay particular attention to policies and priorities for faculty appointments, promotion, retention, and overall staffing levels, including the quality and diversity of appointments and promotions.
-The Committee shall recommend on a regular schedule to the full Corporation or the Advisory & Executive Committee the appointment of all members of the Faculty at the rank of Assistant Professor and above, in accordance with the Corporation votes and policies on personnel matters.
 An assessment of the University’s performance in this area shall be included in each written report of the Committee.

 - The Committee shall annually (generally at its October meeting) review comparative data on faculty compensation and report recommendations or concerns as necessary to the Corporation and the Committee on Budget & Finance.

 - The Committee shall receive regular reports from the administration containing assessment information on agreed-upon measures of academic quality.